Tornadoes leave a trail of destruction in Oklahoma, communities begin to assess damage

 In Oklahoma, emergency officials confirmed that a tornado tracked through western Hughes County around 11 p.m.
 Saturday night, destroying or damaging several buildings in its wake.

-Mike Dockrey, with Hughes County Emergency Management, confirmed to CBS News that at least four people were injured and one person died.
+On Sunday morning, Gov. J. Kevin Stitt declared an emergency disaster for 12 counties, including Carter, Cotton, Garfield, Hughes, Kay, Lincoln, Love, Murray, Okfuskee, Oklahoma, Payne, and Pontotoc.
+This will allow the state to provide the necessary help for these communities.
+He said in a video posted on Facebook that he plans to visit the impacted communities to assess the damage.

+"My prayers are with those who lost loved ones as tornadoes ripped through Oklahoma last night," Gov. Kevin Stitt said in a statement.

-In neighboring Sulphur, a small town of about 5,000 people 80 miles south of Oklahoma City, at least two tornadoes were reported, while another hit Marietta and traveled directly over Interstate 35.
+In nearby Sulphur, a small town of about 5,000 people 80 miles south of Oklahoma City, at least two tornadoes were reported, while another hit Marietta and traveled directly over Interstate 35.

 Videos and photos emerging on social media early Sunday morning showed heavy damage across Sulphur, including scattered bricks, wooden beams and toppled trees.
 Buildings in the downtown area had blown-out windows and missing walls.